Hispaniola: Post-Columbian

 Christopher Columbus first landed at Hispaniola on December 6, 1492, at a small bay he named San Nicolas, now called Môle-Saint-Nicolas on the north coast of present-day Haiti.
-He was welcomed in a friendly fashion by the indigenous people known as the Taíno.
-Trading with the natives yielded more gold than they had come across previously on the other Caribbean islands and Columbus was led to believe that much more gold would be found inland.
-Before he could explore further, his flagship, the Santa Maria, ran aground and sank in the bay on December 24.
+He was welcomed by the Taíno.
+One of the first inhabitants Columbus came across on this island was "a girl wearing only a gold nose plug".
+Trading with the Taíno yielded more gold than they had come across previously on the other Caribbean islands, and Columbus was led to believe that much more gold would be found inland.
+Soon the Taínos were trading pieces of gold for hawk's bells with their cacique declaring the gold came from Cibao.
+Traveling further east from Navidad, Columbus came across the Yaque del Norte River, which he named Río de Oro (River of Gold) because its "sands abound in gold dust".
+Before he could explore further, his flagship Santa Maria ran aground and sank in the bay on December 24.
 With only two smaller ships remaining for the voyage home, Columbus built a fortified encampment, La Navidad, on the shore and left behind 21 crewman to await his return the following year.

 Colonization began in earnest the following year when Columbus brought 1,300 men to Hispaniola in November 1493 with the intention of establishing a permanent settlement.
-They found the encampment at Navidad had been destroyed and all the crewmen left behind killed by the natives.
-Columbus decided to sail east in search of a better site to found a new settlement.
+They found the encampment at Navidad had been destroyed, and all the crewmen left behind had been killed by the natives.
+Columbus decided to sail east in search of a better site to found a settlement.
 In January 1494 they established La Isabela in present-day Dominican Republic.
+Columbus later learned that the chief Caonabo had massacred his settlement at Navidad.